Mechanism of Task-oriented Information Removal in In-context Learning: Task-oriented Information Removal in In-context Learning

 In \S\ref{sec:3.1}, removing the TVS-orthogonal information produces task-specific output, which serves as efficient adaptors for LM to specific tasks, and motivates us to hypothesize the mechanism of ICL with few-shot demonstrations similar to such task-oriented information removal.
-In this section, we utilize the $W_\text{enc}W_\text{dec}$ trained in \S\ref{sec:3.1} to measure two carefully designed geometric metrics of the few-shot hidden states from \textbf{uninjected} inference processing, thereby verifying the hypothesis shown in Fig.~\ref{fig:fig1} (B): LMs autonomously remove the redundant information out of the TVS with the help of few-shot demonstrations to produce task-specified ICL outputs.
+In this section, following Step 2 in~\S\ref{sec.method} to measure the two geometric metrics (i.e., Eccentricity and Covariance Flux) of the few-shot hidden states from uninjected inference processing, thereby verifying the hypothesis shown in Fig.~\ref{fig:fig1} (B): LMs autonomously remove the redundant information out of the TVS with the help of few-shot demonstrations to produce task-specified ICL outputs.